 Nyungwe forest is unique and rich in terms of biodiversity with different flowering plants and marsh areas which provide food and shelter for the birds.
 For an amazing experience, there are several set birding trails in the forest and these have different bird species to be spotted.

-Some of these trails include the Bigugu trail where you can spot the Red-collared mountain warbler, Karamba trail rich in bird species like Yellow-eyed Black Flycatcher, and the Gisakura trails with possible sightings of birds like the Kivu ground Thrush, short-tailed Warbler, Mountain Masked Apalis, and Regal Sunbird.
-The Kamiranzovu trail offers a chance of seeing the Grauer’s swamp warbler, short-tailed Warbler, and Grey-crested Kakamega.
+Some of these trails include the Bigugu trail where you can spot the Red-collared mountain warbler, the Karamba trail rich in bird species like the Yellow-eyed Black Flycatcher, and the Gisakura trails with possible sightings of birds like the Kivu ground Thrush, short-tailed Warbler, Mountain Masked Apalis, and Regal Sunbird.
+The Kamiranzovu trail offers a chance to see the Grauer’s swamp warbler, short-tailed Warbler, and Grey-crested Kakamega.

-To go bird watching Nyungwe National Park, one needs to purchase a permit and this should be done prior to the tour.
+To go bird watching Nyungwe National Park, one needs to purchase a permit and this should be done before the tour.
 You should also go with professional bird guides to help spot the birds especially lifers within the forest.

 Within Nyungwe, 11 of the 23 species of the Guinea-Congo forests biome can be seen.
 71 of the 74 species of the biome of Afrotropical Highlands that occur in Rwanda have also been recorded in Nyungwe.